-The first option is a unique combination of in-school trades training and a high school Cooperative Education Program.
-Students are registered as apprentices and attend a Trades School one to three days a week to earn their Level 1 trade qualification.
+The first option is a unique combination of in-school trades training combined with a high school Cooperative Education Program.
+Students are registered as apprentices and attend a Trades School one to three days a week to earn their Level 1 trade certification.
 Students spend the remainder of the week at work placements earning two to three high school credits while accumulating hours toward their apprenticeship requirements.
 This full-day program takes place during the second semester of their grade 12 year.

-- Positions in this program are only available to students in Grade 12 who are eligible to graduate. - Students who return for a fifth year will only be allowed to participate with special permission. - Student involvement hours must be completed and documented when the program commences. - Candidates demonstrating success in the recommended Math, Science, English and Technological Studies will be interviewed by a panel from both education and industry to gain entrance into the program. - Successful candidates will require registration in a two or three credit Cooperative Education Program.
+- Positions in this program are only available to students in Grade 12 who are eligible to graduate. - Community involvement hours must be completed and documented when the program commences.

+- Candidates demonstrating success in the recommended college or university Math, Science, English, and Technological Studies will be interviewed by a panel from both education and industry to gain entrance into the program. - Successful candidates will require registration in a 4-credit Cooperative Education Program.
 A related Cooperative Education placement during Grade 11 is highly recommended.
-Where possible, enrollment in a related Specialist High Skills Major program is also an asset. - A transportation allowance is available to subsidize the cost of attending the Training Delivery Agent. - The cost of training is absorbed by the Ministry of Labour, Immigration Training and Skills Development.
+Where possible, enrollment in a related Specialist High Skills Major program is also an asset.
+Students will choose COP4X4. - A transportation allowance is available to subsidize the cost of attending the Training Delivery ٠ Agent. - The cost of training is absorbed by the Ministry of Labour, Immigration, Training and Skills • Development.

-Note: In some cases, OYAP Level 1 program students will receive Dual Credits along with their Cooperative Education credits.
+Note: OYAP Level 1 program students will receive Dual Credits along with their Co-op credits.
 For further information about Dual Credits, speak to a Guidance Counsellor at your school.

-Tentative Accelerated Programs for February 2024
+Tentative Accelerated Programs for February 2026